Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: The assignment-rerouting-ordering algorithm

 Our current implementation of the aro algorithm has been designed to work with general edge-weighted graphs and runs in time $\mathcal{O}(n^{8})$ on uniformly-weighted grid graphs.
 The correctness of the algorithm follows from Theorem~\ref{thm:ops} (App.~\ref{app:ops}), Lemma~\ref{lem-greedy-isolate} (App.~\ref{app:isolation}), and Lemma~\ref{lem-dp} (App.~\ref{app:rerouting}).
 Theorem \ref{thm:broken_path_system} summarizes all the aforementioned results.
-We note that our time estimates for uniformly-weighted grid graphs are not optimized; we believe that we could potentially reduce the worst-case asymptotic running time to roughly $\mathcal{O}(n^{4})$ without isolation or $\mathcal{O}(n^{5})$ with isolation.
+We note that our running time estimates on both general edge-weighted graphs and uniformly-weighted grid graphs are not optimized.
+In particular, we conjecture the existence of an implementation of the aro algorithm restricted to uniformly-weighted grid graphs that runs in $\mathcal{O}(n^4)$, which we believe follows almost immediately from Theorem~\ref{thm:broken_path_system}.
+We chose not to include the details of said implementation because it only works on uniformly-weighted grid graphs and the running time of the algorithm has no effect on the operational performance.
+Also, we believe that it can be optimized further, and our focus in this paper is primarily on proving the existence of a polynomial-time ordering subroutine.